-It’s been 11 years since the first iPhone launched and it was one of the greatest innovation in tech.
+It’s been 11 years since the first iPhone launched, and it was one of the most significant innovations in tech.
 It took the mobile phone segment by storm and made touch-screen phones mainstream.
-Since then, Apple has put efforts in re-designing, making a perfect iPhone to the masses, but we’ve not seen a complete change over till the iPhone 6.
-The design of iPhone 6 is completely different to the previous iPhones, and from then, Apple has adopted the same form factor till iPhone 8 Plus.
-Last year, on the eve of iPhone’s 10th anniversary, the Cupertino giant came up with a revolutionary iPhone which the came claims to be a future phone. iPhone X is indeed a revolutionary device with narrow bezels, but there’s something the company couldn’t come up with is the in-display fingerprint sensor and get rid-off the top notch.
+Since then, Apple has put effort into re-designing, creating a perfect iPhone to the masses, but we’ve not seen a complete change over till the iPhone 6.
+The design of the iPhone 6 is entirely different from the previous iPhones, and from then on, Apple has adopted the same form factor till iPhone 8 Plus.
+Last year, on the eve of iPhone’s 10th anniversary, the Cupertino giant came up with a revolutionary iPhone which the company claims to be a future phone. iPhone X is indeed a revolutionary phone with narrow bezels, but there’s something the company couldn’t come up with is the in-display fingerprint sensor and get rid-off the top-notch.

-There were many rumors on the iPhone X that it would be completely bezel-less and have an in-display fingerprint sensor, but most of the rumors are just ended up as a rumor.
+There were many rumors on the iPhone X that it would be completely bezel-less and have an in-display fingerprint sensor, but most of the stories ended up as a rumor.
 When the iPhone X launched, most of the tech critics made fun of the notch, but it’s mainstream now.
 Every major brand in the smartphone market is adopting it.
-It’s not something that adds up as a feature, but the brands just copied as they felt it’d be a successful asset for them as Apple introduced it.
+It’s not something that adds up as a feature, but the brands were copying as they felt it’d be a strong asset for them as Apple introduced it.

-In between iPhone 1st-gen and the iPhone X, there were several innovations in the smartphones and a few of them were from the South Korean giant Samsung.
-No wonder, why Samsung and Apple are the biggest players in the smartphone market now.
+In between iPhone 1st-gen and the iPhone X, there were several innovations in the smartphones, and a few of them were from the South Korean giant Samsung.
+No wonder why Samsung and Apple are the most prominent players in the smartphone market now.
 Unlike Nokia, Samsung quickly adopted the Android and introduced several smartphones in its Galaxy S and Note series.
-There were a couple of breakouts and flops but the company keeps on pushing the innovation and that’s what the company claims to be.

-The current Galaxy S9 and S9 Plus are indeed the best smartphones available now, but they are not much different from their predecessors.
-It’s true that Samsung was the first OEM to introduce edge displays which were a big breakthrough in the phone’s display at that time.
+The Galaxy S9 and S9 Plus are indeed the best smartphones available now, but they are not much different from their predecessors.
+Samsung was indeed the first OEM to introduce edge displays, which were a significant breakthrough in the phone’s screen at that time.
 From the S6 Edge, the company concentrated on innovating displays, but when you see it overall, there isn’t much innovation that the company claimed to be.
-They did put efforts on making bezels thin, and thankfully, not introduced any notches, but when you see the competitors they are way ahead of Apple and Samsung now.
-The competitors are not LG, HTC or Nokia, I’m talking about the Chinese mobile brands who are actually innovating the smartphone industry now.
+They did put effort into making bezels thin, and thankfully, not introduced any notches, but when you see the competitors, they are way ahead of Apple and Samsung now.
+The competitors are not LG, HTC, or Nokia; I’m talking about Chinese mobile brands that are innovating the smartphone industry now.